Topological Vibration Analysis of Elastic Lattices via Bloch Sphere Mapping

 For $k L = \pi - \varepsilon, \varepsilon \rightarrow 0$, the same algebra yields:

 \textbf{Case 1} $(\Delta > 0)$:

 \textbf{Case 2} $(\Delta < 0)$:

-Collecting the four edge limits for the acoustic and optical branches shows that the relative phase between the two coefficients is constant (either 0 or $\pi/2$ modulo $\pi$) on a given side of the BZ and flips only when crossing $k L=0$.
-Equivalently, we will show that the spinor $(\alpha, \beta)$ (or $(\hat{\alpha}, \hat{\beta})$) will lie on a fixed great-circle arc of the Bloch sphere on each side and undergoes a discrete azimuthal jump at the zone center.
-This is the canonical signature of inversion-protected $0/\pi$ Zak phases in one dimension: on choosing the unit-cell origin, one exchanges the two quantized values, and the piecewise-constant relative phase reflects that gauge freedom \cite{asboth2016short,PhysRevLett.127.147401}.
+Collecting the four edge limits for the acoustic and optical branches shows that the relative phase between the two coefficients is piecewise constant on each side of the Brillouin zone and flips only at $kL = 0$.
+Thus the spinor $(\hat\alpha,\hat\beta)$ lies on a fixed great-circle segment of the Bloch sphere for $k<0$ or $k>0$, undergoing a discrete azimuthal jump at the zone center.
+This is the defining hallmark of inversion-protected $0/\pi$ Zak phases in one dimension and reflects the familiar gauge freedom that exchanges the two quantized values under a shift of the unit-cell origin \cite{asboth2016short,PhysRevLett.127.147401}.